DanielBautista7799/comp423-course-notes/docs/tutorials/go-setup.md

-*Step 2:* Inside the Dev container create a file named `main.go` in this file input code for Hello COMP423
+*5.3* Inside the Dev container create a file named `main.go` in this file input code for Hello COMP423
 ```go
 package main